A holistic approach to health care and social care education

 Labour market: good

 As Stockholm’s population grows, more people are moving here, more are being born and the population is ageing, the need for well-trained employees in health- and social care increases – while the retirement rate in the county is great.
 Future healthcare and social care will have a great need for nurses with specialist skills and with a developed solution-oriented approach.

 Sciences and world of work hand in hand

 What makes the education courses at the Health- and Social Care College Stockholm unique is the close cooperation between education, healthcare providers and research.
-The education course concept is developed by the city of Stockholm with Stockholm County Council, in partnership with Red Cross University College.
+The education course concept is developed by the city of Stockholm with Stockholm County Council, in close partnership with the Academia.
 When the different perspectives of the collaborating partners meet, the organisers of education are easier to keep up to date on current research, new technology and methods.
 The needs and preferences of care providers, demographic changes, and new areas of research can have a direct impact on the education.

 The education courses at Health- and Social Care College Stockholm are based on fundamental values that emphasise the equal worth, dignity and well-being of people.
 The same values are important for all work in healthcare and nursing, healthcare and social care.
 Ethical aspects play a particularly important role and permeate the entire education.

 For a region to be able to conduct education courses using the Health- and Social Care College name, the region must meet certain requirements and be certified by the National Council for the Health and Social Care College.
 The Stockholm region was certified in march 2010.
 The National Council then certifies local organisers of education in the region.
 The certification is a quality guarantee for the education.